pksenpai/MenuSetter/README.md

 # menu_setter
-a dynamic menu for easier customization. \n
+a dynamic menu for easier customization. <br>
  This module is under development and will become more powerful.